 - Analysis mode

-For an all-purpose scanner, the Uniden BCD436HP is the best in its class.
+For an all-purpose scanning device, the Uniden BCD436HP is the best in its class.
 While the scanner has a higher price range, but the price reflects the powerful features that are equipped with this scanner.
+See our full review of the BCD436HP on this page.

-The company and brand of Uniden are known for its simple-to-use superb police scanners, and the BCD436HP is no different.
+The company and brand of Uniden are known for its simple-to-use superb devices, and the BCD436HP is no different.
 It’s a balanced choice amongst this list.
-Don’t you want to inspect over tens of thousands of frequencies?
-With its Close RF Capture, if you see a transmission within your proximity, the police scanner will tune to automatically receive it.
+Don’t you want to inspect tens of thousands of frequencies?
+With its Close RF Capture technology, if you see a transmission within your proximity, the police scanner will tune to automatically receive it.

 Trunk Tracker V is often featured as a high-end scanner.
 The BCD436HP also has it, rendering it easier to hear transmissions on the trunking organization.
 With this feature, more waves can be found with no problem.